 The command add-apt-repository is used for adding PPA reference to our Ubuntu or Debian systems.
 For newer installations, this command may not available in your system.
-Use following commands to add this command utility in your system as per your operating systems.
+Use the following commands to add this command utility in your system as per your operating systems.

 Ubuntu & Debian Latest Version